atsamd-rs/atsamd/boards/wio_terminal/README.md

 * [Wio Terminal wiki](https://wiki.seeedstudio.com/Wio-Terminal-Getting-Started/)
 * [Wio Terminal user manual](https://files.seeedstudio.com/wiki/Wio-Terminal/res/Wio-Terminal-User-Manual.pdf)

+## Display

+The ILI9341 datasheet suggests that the maximum speed would be 10 MHz, but this is conservative and based on low voltage sources.
+58 MHz is used in the BSP examples.

 ## Wifi

 If you want to use the Wifi features of this crate, you must have updated the wifi core firmware to at least version `2.0.1`.
 You